 \subsection{Theoretical constraints on the pure neutron matter EoS}

 Theoretically, the PNM EoS has recently been well constrained at low densities through quantum Monte-Carlo, Green's function Monte-Carlo, chiral effective field theory and variational chain summation techniques \cite{Akmal1998,Carlson2003,Schwenk2005,Gezerlis2008,Hebeler2010}.
-These constraints, which are expected to be quite robust, may be taken as a constraint for our uniform nuclear matter EoS.
-We show the PNM constraint from Schwenk and Pethick (SP) \cite{Schwenk2005} as the red box at low densities; results since have converged on the lower bound of that box.
-Calculations at higher sub-saturation densities introduce uncertainties which are dominated by the theoretical uncertainties in the three-nucleon force; two recent calculations with estimated theoretical error bars have been performed \cite{Hebeler2010, Gandolfi2011} (labelled HS, GCR hereafter, respectively), and are indicated by the shaded bands in Fig.~1.
+We show the PNM constraint from Schwenk and Pethick (SP) \cite{Schwenk2005} as the red box at low densities in Fig.~1; results have since converged on the lower bound of that box.
+Calculations at higher sub-saturation densities introduce uncertainties which are dominated by the theoretical uncertainties in the three-nucleon (3N) force; two recent calculations with estimated theoretical error bars have been performed \cite{Hebeler2010, Gandolfi2011} (labelled HS, GCR hereafter, respectively), and are indicated by the shaded bands in Fig.~1.

-In the left panel of Fig.~1, one can see that our phenomenological EoSs at a constant value of $J$ are consistent only for a very limited range of $L$ (e.g. $L \approx 70$ MeV for $J = 35$ MeV for the MSL EoS).
-We thus explore the effect of constraining our phenomenological EoSs using PNM calculations as follows.